VundleVim/Vundle.vim/README.md

 ## Script installation

-  `BundleInstall` installs script only if it hasn't been already installed installed.
+  `BundleInstall` installs script only if it hasn't been already installed.
   `BundleInstall` is faster than `BundleInstall!` (note bang at the end) because latter fetches scripts without any checks.
+  Use `BundleInstall` to install new scripts scripts.
 Use `BundleInstall!` to update scripts.

 ## Searching